getsolus/help-center-docs/docs/packaging/appstream-metainfo.md

 In this example, `appstream-generator` will run against two suites which correspond to the "gwendraeth" and "gwendraeth-updates" repositories, where the index URL for "gwendraeth" would correspond to `https://fastly.getsol.us/repo/gwendraeth/eopkg-index.xml.xz`.

-To generate a catalog for just gwendraeth, run `appstream-generator process gwendraeth --verbose`.
-To generate a catalog against gwendraeth _as well as_ any differences in the gwendraeth-updates repository, run `appstream-generator process gwendraeth-updates --verbose`.
+To generate a catalog for just gwendraeth, run `appstream-generator run gwendraeth --verbose`.
+To generate a catalog against gwendraeth _as well as_ any differences in the gwendraeth-updates repository, run `appstream-generator run gwendraeth-updates --verbose`.
 Appstream generator is smart enough to only process `.eopkg` files that are different in the "gwendraeth-updates" repository.

 For more documentation, consult [upstream documentation](https://github.com/ximion/appstream-generator/tree/master/docs).